JacobBersheba89/Analyses_Python_API_Testing/README.md

 It was the best practice and introduction to data analysis for me.
 We covered all the tools needed for data analysis in this course.
 Here are the Analyses I worked on:<br>
 - [Covid data analyses](https://github.com/JacobBersheba89/Data_Analyst_Course/tree/main/Aaa%20___final_project____)
+- I am currently working on analyzing family data and creating dynamic visualizations.
+Is not ready.

 ## Im tring to do everything arounf PYTHON.. ##
 I think python is future.. fast, awesome variable, usefull, combinable etc...